Some of those flying monkeys are still around commenting on news stories on the internet.

 Samaras worked for the feeling of knowing that he played a part in saving lives every time a storm siren went off 15 minutes before a tornado hit a town or people came out of a shelter unharmed.

-Page 2 of 2 - That is what he loved.
+That is what he loved.
 That is why he risked his life for research.

 And for all of these flying monkeys with iPads commenting on stories about his death, the footage these "cowboys" get while storm chasing has made a lot of money for the Discovery Channel via their series "Storm Chasers" not to mention the Weather Channel's "Full Force Nature" and a lot of content in National Geographic.